alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 At this point, the Docker cluster will be up and running.
 The demo cluster brings up the following services:

-   * Min.IO for Object Store
+   * Min.IO for Object Store (s3-like service)
-   * Spark Master and Worker
+   * Spark Master and Worker (execution engine)
-   * Hive Services (Metastore along with PostgresDB)
+   * Hive Services (Metastore along with PostgresDB, storing data about the Hudi enviornment)
-   * Apache Kafka with ngrok enabled
+   * Apache Kafka with ngrok enabled (a message service to help move data between systems)
-   * Containers for Trino setup (Trino coordinator and worker)
+   * Containers for Trino setup (Trino coordinator and worker, SQL query engine)
-   * ngrok proxy
+   * ngrok proxy (allows the internet and your workstation to access services behind the docker compose network)

 ```output
 albert@Alberts-MBP ~ % docker ps